digitalfabrik/integreat-cms/sphinx/continuous-integration.rst

 Workflow ``develop``
 ====================

+This workflow gets triggered everytime a commit is pushed to the ``develop`` branch or a PR is opened.

 .. image:: images/circleci-main-workflow.png
     :alt: CircleCI main workflow

+.. _circleci-pipenv-install:

 pipenv-install
 --------------

 This job executes ``pipenv install --dev`` and makes use of the `CircleCI Dependency Cache <https://circleci.com/docs/2.0/caching/>`__.
 It passes the virtual environment ``.venv`` to the subsequent jobs.

+.. _circleci-webpack:

 webpack
 -------